 A lump in the neck is also called a neck mass.
-Neck lumps or masses can be large and visible, or very small.
-Most neck lumps are benign (noncancerous).
-Many are caused by minor conditions such as cystic acne or swollen lymph nodes.
-But a neck lump can also be a sign of a serious condition such as an infection or cancer.
+Neck lumps or masses can be large and visible, or they can be very small.
+Most neck lumps are benign (noncancerous) and not harmful.
+But a neck lump can also be a sign of a serious condition, such as an infection or a cancerous growth.

-Any neck lump in a child or adult should be evaluated by a healthcare professional as soon as possible.
+If you have a neck lump, your doctor should evaluate it promptly.
 See your doctor right away if you have an unexplained neck mass.

-A lump in the neck can be hard or soft, tender or non-tender.
-It can be located in the skin (sebaceous cyst, acne) or arise from a structure within your neck.
-Where the lump is located plays an important role in determining what it is.
-Because there are many important muscles, tissues, and organs near the neck, there are several possibilities.
-Structures within your neck include:
+A lump in the neck can be hard, soft, tender or non-tender.
+It can be located in the skin (such as a sebaceous cyst or acne) or it can come from tissues and organs within your neck.
+Where the lump originates plays an important role in determining what it is.
+Because there are many muscles, tissues, and organs near the neck, there are many places neck lumps can come from, including:

 - lymph nodes

-- parathyroid glands (four small glands located above the thyroid gland)
+- parathyroid glands, which are four small glands located behind the thyroid gland

-- recurrent laryngeal nerves (nerves within the vocal cords)
+- recurrent laryngeal nerves, which enable movement of the vocal cords

 - neck muscles